What is pour over?

 - Filter roast and single origin coffee is best suited.

-- Use filtered water if you can, it is cleaner and tastes better.
+- Use filtered water if you can.